rspamd/rspamd/doc/markdown/configuration/options.md

 * `control_socket`: path/bind credits for the control socket
 * `classify_headers`: list of headers that are processed by statistics
 * `history_rows`: number of rows in the recent history roll table
+* `explicit_modules`: always load modules from the list even if they have no according configuration section in the file

 ## DNS options